-(2) The amounts in the "Option Awards" column relate to awards of stock options made under the Company's Amended and Restated 2011 Equity Incentive Plan (the "Equity Incentive Plan").
-With respect to each stock option grant, the amounts disclosed generally reflect the fair value of the option award as of the grant date for all options issued in the respective fiscal year, in accordance with FASB ASC Topic 718 "Compensation-Stock Compensation."
-Generally, ASC Topic 718 "Compensation-Stock Compensation" requires the full grant-date fair value of a stock option award to be amortized and recognized as compensation cost over the service period that relates to the award.
-Note 4, "Summary of Significant Accounting Policies," in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended March 31, 2019 sets forth the relevant assumptions used to determine the valuation of our stock option awards.
-Vesting schedules for unvested stock grants for each officer are described below under "Narrative Disclosure to Summary Compensation Table."
+(1) The amounts in the "Stock Awards" and "Option Awards" columns relate to awards of stock options made under the Company's Amended and Restated 2011 Equity Incentive Plan or 2020 Equity Incentive Plan (collectively, the "Equity Incentive Plans").
+With respect to each award, the amounts disclosed generally reflect the fair value of the award as of the grant date for all awards issued in the respective fiscal year, in accordance with FASB ASC Topic 718 "Compensation-Stock Compensation" requires the full grant-date fair value of an award to be amortized and recognized as compensation cost over the service period that relates to the award.
+Note 4, "Summary of Significant Accounting Policies," in the Notes to the Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended March 31, 2021 sets forth the relevant assumptions used to determine the valuation of our awards.